ncatlab/nlab-content/pages/1948.md

 \end{theorem}
 \begin{proof}
-It suffices to construct the factorizations, which follows from [MR13, Remark 3.8](#MR13) about left-lifting combinatorial weak factorization systems.
+It suffices to construct the factorizations, which follows from [Makkai & Rosický 2014, Remark 3.8](#MakkaiRosický14) about left-lifting combinatorial weak factorization systems.
 \end{proof}

 ## Properties